Hall Spassov (our story)

 Hall Spassov Gallery was founded in 2006 by owners Erik Hall and Amy Spassov.
 The pair grew the business side by side from an underground work space into a vibrant exhibition space located in Downtown Bellevue until 2018.
 As it began, the gallery business is now held in their studio space with a focus on national art fairs including the Seattle Art Fair.
 Our roster includes acclaimed international, national and regional artists who have shown a capacity for comprehensive and focused bodies of work.

 Services include assisting private and corporate acquisitions, as well as curating and art consulting.
 It is Hall Spassov Gallery’s mission to help cultivate the careers of our artists, and to assist new clients and collectors in acquiring works of art that are as distinguished as they are beautiful.

 Hall Spassov Gallery began in 2006 in the basement of a commercial building in Bellevue, Washington.
-The location served as studio to artists Erik Hall and Amy Spassov since 2002 and remained so until 2016.
-It was a humble space that leant itself well to our creative pursuits and starting a business.
+The location served as a studio to artists Erik Hall and Amy Spassov from 2002 to 2016.
+It was a humble space that leant itself well to their creative pursuits and starting a business.

 Erik Hall began his career in art with an exhibit at Kimzey Miller Gallery in 2001.
 Hall had exhibits each September through 2005 when gallery owner Terry Miller suddenly passed.
 Pat Kimzey decided to close the gallery the next year.
 Having lost his primary representation and wanting to control his own destiny Hall, along with Amy Spassov, opened Hall Spassov Gallery.